 Set 1/2/3 – This is the short terms for the expansions of Eternal.
 Set 1 is “The Empty Throne” and Set 2 is “Omens of the Past”.
 Set 3 is “The Dusk Road”.

-Tap, or “tapped out” – A unit being exhausted in Eternal is very similar to something being tapped in Magic.
+Tap, “Tapped out” or Untap – A unit being exhausted in Eternal is very similar to something being tapped in Magic.
 The term “tapped out” refers to having no power available.
 If a player is tapped out it implies their opponent has a lot of freedom to do what they like.
 When someone replenishes their power at the start of their turn it can be called “Untapping”.

 Trample over – Overwhelm is a very similar mechanic to trample from Magic.
 Excess damage that is dealt to the player is said to “trample over”.